vibe-d/vibe.d/README.md

 Installation on FreeBSD
 -----------------------

-Install vibe dependencies by using portupgrade or similar like that
+Install the DMD compiler and vibe.d's dependencies using portupgrade or a similar mechanism:

     sudo portupgrade -PN devel/libevent2 devel/pkgconf

-Run setup-freebsd.sh
+You can now run applications by directly running `/path/to/vibe.d/bin/vibe`, putit in your PATH or make a symlink in `/usr/bin`.

-    sudo setup-freebsd.sh
+A more complete alterative is to run `./setup-freebsd.sh` which will install the symlink and also creates a configuration file for setting a user/group for privilege lowering.